yunkeCN/postman-to-openapi/README.md

 `Nodejs` `Javascript` `OpenAPI` `Postman` `Newman` `Collection` `Transform` `Convert`

+## What I've done is

+- Adjust API
+- Use the examples for building the schemas using: https://github.com/Nijikokun/generate-schema
+- `fs` removed for browser
+- Unsupported Console

 ## Reconstruct test cases & do test

 node scripts/gen-case.js && yarn test